Aray7/Mario-Game-JavaScript/README.md

-# Mario-Game-JavaScript-
+Mario Game in JavaScript.
-Mario Game in JavaScript
+a7.html runs the game.